-If you live in Melbourne and are looking to get your child involved in a local team, below we have provided a list of some of the best cricket clubs for kids in Melbourne.
+So, if you live in Melbourne and are looking to get your child involved in a local team, below we’ve provided a list of some of the best cricket clubs for kids in Melbourne.

 Image Credit: portmelbournecc.vic.cricket.com.au

 Established in 1921, the Balwyn Cricket Club has a strong ongoing commitment to junior cricket.
 The club has excellent facilities and coaching for juniors.
 Further more, kids safety is of utmost importance.
 As demonstrated, by the rule that, all Under 10 and Under 12 players must wear a helmet whilst batting – either playing or training.
 Also, they offer the Master Blasters program for kids aged between 7 to 10 years.
 As well as, fielding teams in Under 10, Under 12, Under 14 and Under 16.
 All junior teams train at Gordon Barnard Reserve on Belmore Road in Balwyn North.
 They play in the Eastern Cricket Association Competition, the largest junior cricket competition in Australia.

 Image Credit: cricketvictoria.com.au